 Women for Refugee Women challenges the injustices experienced by women who cross borders to seek safety.
 We work in three ways:

-We work at the grassroots to support and empower women who are seeking asylum.
+To empower: We work at the grassroots to support and empower women who are seeking asylum.

-We work with the arts, media and public events to tell women’s stories.
+To influence: We work with the arts, media and public events to tell women’s stories.

 Women for Refugee Women works directly with women who seek asylum.
 Every week more than 100 women who have sought asylum come to our centre for English classes, advice, lunch and yoga.
 We provide pathways for refugee women to build their confidence and become active, including through drama workshops, campaigning courses and public speaking.
 We also network with similar groups throughout the UK.